LasseNatvig/tdt4258-codespaces/README.md

 To debug a program, you can use the VSCode debugger.
 To start debugging the current C file, open the debugger pane in VSCode (the "play" button in the left sidebar) and click the "Run and Debug" button.

 In debug mode, you can set breakpoints in your code by clicking on the line number in the left margin.
 You can then inspect your variables in the sidebar.

-## Saving your work

-You can use Git when you work in a Codespace just as you would in a local environment.
-You can either run Git commands in the terminal or use the VSCode Git integration found in the sidebar.

-> [!WARNING]
-> GitHub Codespaces will be deleted after 30 days of inactivity.
-We recommend commiting and pushing your changes regularly to avoid losing your work.